onymous-games/whisper-rpg/README.md

 It may be tempting to hand your players a puzzle, then have them roll MS to figure out how to solve it.
 Sometimes dumb characters make smart moves.
 If a player finds the answer, they should be allowed to progress the story.
 Especially if they can find a way for the solution to fit into the character they are playing.

-It might also be tempting to have players roll for persuassion.
-This is more acceptable, but needs to be done in the right context.
+It might also be tempting to have players roll for persuasion.
+This is more acceptable but needs to be done in the right context.
 Sometimes your players make a brilliant speech - their characters should be able to say those words.
 When you roll for social strength, have it be about whether that was the right thing to say to that person.
 Maybe they made a really intimidating speech, but their character is wearing clothes which don't make it very intimidating coming out of their mouth.
 Maybe they said something really wise to convince George to stay, but they used the same words George's wife used right before she walked out on him.

 In general, these attributes never alter the player's actions for their character - only the outcomes.

 ### Ask players to roll first before narration

 Especially in social settings, having your players roll before their characters speak can give insight into how they should play out the scene.
-Taking the pursuassion example above, instead of trying to explain why a brilliant speech fell on deaf ears, ask the player to roll for pursuassion.
-If they roll low, the player can voluntarily contribute a shody speech which falls easily into the narration of the story.
+Taking the persuasion example above, instead of trying to explain why a brilliant speech fell on deaf ears, ask the player to roll for persuasion.
+If they roll low, the player can voluntarily contribute a shoddy speech which falls easily into the narration of the story.

 ### Not rolling for everything